 That’s where generators come in.

 A generator can provide enough power to run a small fridge, charge your phone, and even run a TV.
-After all, you might want some entertainment after a long day of hiking.
+After all, you might want some entertainment in your RV or camper after a long day of hiking.
 And of course, the size of generator you have will play a role.

 By choosing a portable generator, you can take it with you wherever you go.
 So whether you’re camping in the woods or tailgating at a football game, a generator can help you enjoy home’s comforts.

 They can be used to power appliances and chargers while enjoying the great outdoors.

 Camping is a great way to get away from it all and enjoy the beauty of nature.
 However, austere conditions can often make it difficult to get reliable power.
 This is where generators come in handy.

 Remember, we’re all about glamping.
 We love adventure, comfort, and style.

 Using a generator, you can power appliances and chargers while enjoying the great outdoors.